 You can start by getting a free copy of your Annual Credit Report.
-You’re entitled to receive one free credit report each year from all three credit reporting agencies, including TransUnion.
+You’re entitled to receive one free credit report each year from all three credit reporting agencies, including TransUnion and Experian.
 While your Annual Credit Report won’t report your credit score, it will give you important insight to factors that may be impacting your score, like missed payments and bad debt.

 As you begin the process of improving your credit you can get unlimited, refreshed views of your TransUnion credit report by signing up for a free TrueCredit account.

 Another thing to do is to look up your credit score, which is not the same thing as your credit report.
 The number is calculated from a variety of your financial behaviors.
 According to TransUnion, your payment history generally makes up 40 percent of your score, while credit utilization is 20 percent.
 The length of your credit history contributes 21 percent and the total amount of recently reported balances is 11 percent.
 Finally, new credit accounts are responsible for five percent while your available credit makes up three percent.